lazyd0ct0r/device_xiaomi_raphael_barny/README.md

+This is refence tree for los based roms

 The Redmi K20 Pro / Mi 9T Pro (codenamed _"raphael"_) is a flagship smartphone from Xiaomi announced in June 2019.